 Looking at the Rumsfeld Matrix will give Product Managers more clarity about the risks inherent to the feature(s) that they need to estimate at a high-level.

-- Known knowns: those are the requirements that we can actually estimate.
+- Known knowns: those are the requirements that can actually estimate.

-- Definition: those are risks that we can foresee and challenges we can anticipate.
+- Definition: those are risks that can foresee and challenges that can anticipate.

-- Mitigation: we need to overestimate.
+- Mitigation: overestimation is needed.
 In the example from the previous section, “As a user, I can see my notifications” could take less than a full sprint if the final requirements are simpler.
-However, we know that there are some unknowns: maybe we need a “read” indicator, maybe we need to archive notifications, maybe we need to highlight the unread notifications, etc.
+However, there are some unknowns: maybe needing a “read” indicator, maybe needing to archive notifications, maybe needing to highlight the unread notifications, etc.

 - Definition: those are, for example, dependencies (e.g., third-party APIs).
-We know they exist but we do not know how easy it is to use them or even if they provide all the necessary functions (although this should be investigated by the Product Manager).
+Their existence is acknowledged, but it is unclear how easy it is to use them or even if they provide all the necessary functions (although the Product Manager should investigate this).